EmaChini/aamas2025/README.md

 Ensure all dependencies are installed and your environment is correctly configured before running benchmarks.

-### Preparing CPI Bundle

-Place your CPI bundle into the `CPIs` folder.
-If you don't have a CPI bundle, you can create one by following the instructions in the repository [synthetic-cpi-generation](https://github.com/danielamadori/synthetic-cpi-generation), or you can download the pre-built bundle used in the paper for validation [here](https://univr-my.sharepoint.com/:f:/g/personal/emanuele_chini_univr_it/EuMjJi6L03lCp0e348YPAYwBMJ5jTGO1lojwuIlOAhpaaA?e=u9oXl1).
+Run the benchmarks for our tool in the tool folder while for prism please enter in the validation folder
 ### Running the Script

 Execute the benchmark script according to your operating system: